 Energy markets are auctions that are used to coordinate the production of electricity on a day-to-day basis.
-In an energy market, electric suppliers offer to sell the electricity that their power plants generate for a particular bid price, while load-serving entities (the demand side) bid for that electricity in order to meet their customers’ energy demand.
+In an energy market, electric suppliers offer to sell the electricity that their power plants generate for a particular bid price, while load-serving entities (the demand side) bid for that electricity to meet their customers’ energy demand.
 Supply side quantities and bids are ordered in ascending order of offer price.
 The market “clears” when the amount of electricity offered matches the amount demanded, and generators receive this market price per megawatt hour of power generated.

 RTOs typically run two energy markets: the day-ahead and real-time markets.
-The day-ahead market, which represents about 95 percent of energy transactions, is based on forecasted load for the next day and typically occurs the prior morning in order to allow generators to prepare for operation.
+The day-ahead market, which represents about 95 percent of energy transactions, is based on forecasted load for the next day and typically occurs the prior morning in order to allow generators time to prepare for operation.
 The remaining energy market transactions take place in the real-time market, which is typically run once every hour and once every five minutes to account for real-time load changes that must be balanced at all times with supply.

 RTOs use energy markets to decide which units to dispatch, or run, and in what order.
 In the day-ahead market, RTOs compile the list of generators available for next-day dispatch and order them from least expensive to most expensive to operate.
 For example, since wind plants operate without fuel, they are able to bid $0 into the energy market and get dispatched first.
 Dispatching units by lowest cost allows the market to meet energy demand at the lowest possible price.
-During periods of high demand, wholesale prices rise accordingly because more high-cost units need to be dispatched in order to meet electric load.
+During periods of high demand, wholesale prices rise accordingly because more high-cost units need to be dispatched to meet electric load.

 Electricity retailers are required by the North American Electric Reliability Corporation (NERC), an independent organization that ensures grid reliability, to support enough generating capacity to meet forecasted load plus a reserve margin to maintain grid reliability.
-Some RTOs run a capacity auction to provide retailers with a way to procure their capacity requirements while also enabling generators to recover fixed costs, i.e. those costs that do not vary with electricity production, that may not be covered in the energy markets alone.
+Some RTOs run a capacity auction to provide retailers with a way to procure their capacity requirements while also enabling generators to recover fixed costs, i.e., costs that do not vary with electricity production, that may not be covered in the energy markets alone.

 The capacity market auction works as follows: generators set their bid price at an amount equal to the cost of keeping their plant available to operate if needed.
 Similar to the energy market, these bids are arranged from lowest to highest.
-Once the bids reach the required quantity that all the retailers collectively must acquire in order to adequately meet expected peak demand plus a reserve margin, the market “clears”, or supply meets demand.
+Once the bids reach the required quantity that all the retailers collectively must acquire to meet expected peak demand plus a reserve margin, the market “clears”, or supply meets demand.
 At this point, generators that “cleared” the market, or were chosen to provide capacity, all receive the same clearing price which is determined by the bid price of the last generator used to meet demand.